-The Covid-19 Response in the Democratic Republic of the Congo: £75,000
+The Covid-19 Response in the Democratic Republic of the Congo (DRC): £75,000 (already disclosed last year)

-When the coronavirus pandemic was announced in March 2020, Unicef mounted a leading Public Health response to tackle Covid-19 around the world.
+When the coronavirus pandemic was announced in March 2020, UNICEF mounted a leading Public Health response to tackle Covid-19 around the world.
 The DRC required additional funds to cope with the impact of the virus and the Eleva Foundation invested £75,000 to this cross-sectoral Covid-19 response in DRC.
 This investment contributed to the supply of personal protective equipment, risk communication and community health education, and provided tests and treatment into the country.
 It helped ensure a continuity of services - for example, rolling out remote education, keeping child protection and mental health services accessible; and allowing health, vaccination, and nutrition services to run safely but unimpeded.

-The Children's Emergency Fund: £50,000
+The Children's Emergency Fund: £100,000 (already disclosed last year)

-Even before the novel coronavirus pandemic upturned the lives of children everywhere, conflict, poverty, malnutrition, and climate change were already causing a significant increase in the number of children across the globe who urgently need humanitarian assistance.
+Even before COVID-19 upturned the lives of children everywhere, conflict, poverty, malnutrition, and climate change were already causing a significant increase in the number of children across the globe who urgently need humanitarian assistance.
 Now, the pandemic is making the situation even worse.